Captain4LK/SoftLK-lib/README.md

 * RGB drawing: Draw in 32bit rgba colorspace.
 * Pal drawing: Draw in palletized 8bit colorspace and change the palette on the fly, without needing to redraw.
 * Image loading: Load and save sprites from and to png files .
-* Backends: Plattform specific code is seperate from general code, however only an SDL2 backend has been implemented yet.
+* Backends: Platform specific code is separate from general code, however only an SDL2 backend has been implemented yet.
 * Input: Gamepad, mouse and keyboard input.

 What it doesn't:

 * Sound: You need to bring your own audio library (eg. SDL_mixer)
-* Asset managment: It can load multiple image formats, but managing what should or should'nt be loaded is up to you.
+* Asset management: It can load multiple image formats, but managing what should or shouldn't be loaded is up to you.
 * typical engine stuff in general: SoftLK tries to be integrable into many different kinds of projects by not restricting the programmer too much.

 ## License